 Natural fibres are definitely the way to go, and they are my default choices for all the clothes I buy, with very few exceptions that we will discuss throughout the post.
 The natural fibres you will encounter when shopping for clothes are:

 Some fabrics are made by mixing two or more of the above natural fibres, and you may find blended cotton-linen fabrics in spring/summer collections, or blended wool-cashmere (-silk) fabrics in fall/winter collections.
-A little percentage of synthetic stretch fibres like Elastane (= Lycra, = Spandex) is also welcome, since it can do wonders in terms of fit and comfort.
+A little percentage of synthetic stretch fibres like Elastane (= Lycra, = Spandex) is also welcomed, since it can do wonders in terms of fit and comfort.

 ● Acetate and Triacetate